likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

 ❌ Mixed error prefixes (❌ [ERROR] vs clean messages)
 ❌ Duplicate error messages in some commands
 ❌ Missing tip messages in some commands
+❌ "Use [command] --help" footer messages in help output (Azure CLI doesn't show these) ❌ "💡 [TIP] Use '<command>' to see all required arguments" messages (Azure CLI doesn't show these)
 ```

 ### **Files Requiring Assessment/Cleanup**